fdschneider/Schneider_et_al_2012_Corrigendum/README.md

 We are grateful to Tomas Jonsson who brought the mistake to our attention and to Kevin Cazelles for a thorough review of the code.

 ## Licenses

-### Data

-The experimental data are made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
-Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/)

 ### Code